nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### CKB-VM

-CKB VM is a crypto-agnostic virtual machine, a RISC-V instruction set based VM for executing both on-chain and off-chain code.
+CKB-VM is a crypto-agnostic virtual machine, a RISC-V instruction set based VM for executing both on-chain and off-chain code.

 #### See Also